RichardChangCA/AI_Study_Resources_Combo/Deep_Learning.md

 26. Blog, A Beginner's guide to Deep Learning based Semantic Segmentation using Keras, https://divamgupta.com/image-segmentation/2019/06/06/deep-learning-semantic-segmentation-keras.html
 SegNet: does not have any skip connections, no learnable parameters are used for upsampling, max unpooling(use position from pooling layer)

+27. Blog, Learning through Auxiliary Tasks, https://vivien000.github.io/blog/journal/learning-though-auxiliary_tasks.html ,auxiliary learning tasks performed during training: one or several primary tasks, one or several auxiliary tasks; auxiliary learning tasks considered when assessing performance: primary tasks.
+Leveraging auxiliary tasks is an elegant way to improve learning, especially in the case of supervised learning with too few labelled examples or reinforcement learning with sparse rewards.
+However, auxiliary tasks may sometimes hurt the performance on the primary task(negative transfer).

+28. Blog, A Beginner's guide to Deep Learning based Semantic Segmentation using Keras, https://divamgupta.com/image-segmentation/2019/06/06/deep-learning-semantic-segmentation-keras.html
+SegNet: does not have any skip connections, no learnable parameters are used for upsampling, max unpooling(use position from pooling layer)